Overview

 Miranda Philip at The Canmore Clinic

 Although the majority of dermal fillers are made from hyaluronic acid, Profhilo is not a dermal filler.
-The molecule chains of both high and low molecular weight non-animal hyaluronic acid are thermally stabilised and fused together creating a unique patented hybrid complex, to form a gel which spreads and becomes integrated into the skin.
+In Profhilo, the molecule chains of high and low molecular weight non-animal hyaluronic acid are thermally stabilised and fused together.
+This creates a unique patented hybrid complex: a gel which spreads and becomes integrated into the skin.

-Profhilo is injected into the skin in a specific pattern depending on the area to be treated.
+Profhilo is injected into the skin in a specific pattern depending on the area that is being treated.
 Two treatments are required, 4 weeks apart.
-The first to stimulate, the second to ‘boost’ and ensure longevity.
-In some cases and depending on your initial skin quality, you may benefit from a third treatment, typically 8 weeks from your second treatment.
+The first to stimulate, and the second to ‘boost’ and ensure longevity.
+In some cases, and depending on your initial skin quality, you may benefit from a third treatment, typically 8 weeks from your second treatment.
+Discuss with your practitioner whether this could be the right option for you.

 Profhilo is used to treat skin laxity and improve skin quality.
-It can be used to treat skin laxity and skin quality, almost anywhere, common indications include;
+It can be used to treat skin laxity and skin quality, almost anywhere.
+Common places of treatment include:

 • The face